rommicgar/portfolio/README.md

 # scripts
-Selections of shell scripts and configuration profiles for managing the configuration of macOS endpoints
+Selection of shell scripts and configuration profiles for managing the configuration of macOS endpoints